 We used to go to the North Sea coast when I was a girl.
 Staithes and Whitby, Runswick Bay, and the beach at Sandsend where the sands never seemed to end.
 Sand in your sandwiches, sand in your hair.
 The crisp sandwiches that I barely remember when I was young, although I know they were there.
 I have a thing about crisp sandwiches now.
 Crisp sandwiches in the UK, crisp sandwiches on the beach on Spain because we wouldn’t be on the beach without crisp sandwiches.
 And the wind and the windbreaks.
 I’d forgotten about the windbreaks until this summer.
 That part definitely happened, never being on the beach without windbreaks.

 When I was a girl we’d stay in a cottage on the cliff in Cowbar near Staithes, walk down the hill and over the bridge and there was the shop selling the candy floss at the end.
-There was always the candy floss at the end, and a café selling crab sandwiches that I’ve never really liked.
+There was always the candy floss at the end, and a café selling the crab sandwiches that I’ve never liked but still get nostalgic over.
 We went to Scarborough this year and after eating fish and ships on the front and watching the boats, my husband said to me: “Why didn’t you tell me they had crab sandwiches?”
 Because I never thought.
 Crab sandwiches were never a part of it for me.
-And now it’s always fish and chips in newspaper or more usually those plastic trays.
+Yet now it’s always fish and chips in newspaper or more often on plastic trays.

 We ate fish and chips out of newspaper one summer, the summer my mother died.
-The boys were only little and they thought it was wonderful, this sitting and having a picnic of fish and chips in the garden.
-Or rather sitting and eating fish and chips out of newspaper on the step.
-And in a different garden, as by this time she’d become so ill.
-She was riddled with cancer and we were almost riddled with stomach bugs so had to stay away.
+The boys were only little and they thought it was wonderful, this sitting and having a picnic of fish and chips in the garden, or rather sitting and eating fish and chips out of newspaper on the step.
+We ate the fish and chips in a different garden, a garden that wasn’t hers, as by this time she’d become so ill.
+She was riddled with cancer and we were riddled with stomach bugs so had to stay away.

 So yesterday we made a cake, because some days are just for making cakes.
-I was reminded of Joan Didion in “The Year of Magical Thinking,” of how after losing her husband she talks of learning “to find meaning in the repeated rituals of domestic life.”
-The cooking and “all those souffles, all that crème caramel, all those daubes and albondigas and gumbos.
-These fragments I have stored against my ruins… These fragments mattered to me.
-I believed in them.”
+I was reminded of Joan Didion in “The Year of Magical Thinking,” of how after losing her husband she talks of learning to find meaning in the domestic, in the rituals, the food and the making of a home.
+She writes of how it mattered, of how it helped to stave off the rest.